mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - Playing games to start and ongoing play-testing
 - Remixing / Half-baked - impact, examples
 - Scenarios - drama processes
+- Personal expression - Funds of Knowledge
+  - Working with Assets
+  - Narratives
+- Letting flexible design practices emerge
   - Player and Maker Types
     - example of flexible design approaches valued / highlighted by types
   - Creating a _walled garden_ for GDP - an overview from a cultural, community perspective?
-(NOTE - duplication?)
+(NOTE - duplication?) - perhaps a transition
-- Working with Assets - personal expression - SHIFTED WHOLESALE HERE
-- Letting flexible design practices emerge

 - Discussion / synthesis
   - Agency through lens of double stimulation, explore in relation other research.
   -  Design stages and Maker types.
 Value as TADS?

-This needs work to structure effectively AND a focus on agency?

-## Culturally Inclusive Methods to Kick Start Game Making Communities
+## Introduction - Chapter - Culturally Inclusive Methods to Kick Start Game Making Communities (with agency in mind)

 2022-08-11 - now thinking of putting this chapter first.
 Fits with narrative.
 And the progression from broader cultural factors, creating a coding culture, and linking to home interests / cultures.